BCE: The Persian armies of Cyrus the Great captured

 observing Yom Kippur was a universal factor among Jews regardless of

-affiliation as can be sen by the fact that Jacob Schiff, who was serving as
+affiliation as can be sen by the fact that Jacob Schiff, who was serving as Chairman

-board “quit work at sunset.”
-When Schiff
+“quit work at sunset.”
+When Schiff was

-your holidays and we must observe ours.”
+holidays and we must observe ours.”
+The

-most important holiday on the Jewish calendar.
+holiday on the Jewish calendar.

 1923: In Brooklyn, David Slutsky, a cab driver and Mae Rodin Slutsky, a manicurist gave birth to Jean Evelyn Slutksy who gained fame as Jean Nidetch, founder of Weight Watchers.
 “The story of the establishment of Weight Watchers International begins with the personal story of a New York housewife who wanted to succeed at losing weight.
 In 1963, Mrs. Jean Nidetch , a Jewish woman in her forties, who had experienced many failed attempts at losing weight and gaining weight, decided to lose weight forever.”
 So begins the saga as described by the Weight Watchers Program.
 There are those who say the program is very Jewish.
 Like Moses, Ms. Nidetch started with a list of foods you could not eat and book.